-- Do not touch their chair unless permission is given. - If their chair cannot be secured to their safely, ask if they want to wait for the next coach or proceed unsecured.
+• Do not touch their chair unless permission is given.

+• If their chair cannot be secured according to safety procedures taught during training, ask if they want to wait for the next coach or proceed.
 If they wish to proceed and the wheelchair is not blocking the aisle, place a PRTT call to inform the coordinator and proceed.